SeventeenSierra/seventeen-sierra/content/pages/advocacy.md

         title: Security will never be done
         text: >
           Security is an ongoing process that takes ongoing resources.
-The threats are constantly changing requiring the measures to protect against the threats to also have to change.
+The threats are constantly changing requiring the measures that protect against the threats to also have to change.
         styles:
           title:
             textAlign: left